Chart|Homepage|Notations (Only those links — words and numbers –highlighted in yellow are active.)

 There were a few scholars who had even earlier intuitions about the significance of these numbers and dared to write about it.
 To understand that history, there are many stories that need to be reviewed.
 For example, in 1959 C. Alden Mead (UMinn) began his struggle to publish his work about the Planck Length.
 Though finally published in 1964, the article, Possible Connection Between Gravitation and Fundamental Length (Phys.
 Rev. 135, B849, 10 August 1964), was ignored by the scholarly community.
 At that time, the Planck Length commanded almost no respect as a fundamental unit of length.

-The Finite and the Infinite.
-This is a study of the finite, yet the infinite has a substantial, abiding and fundamental role.
+Finite and Infinite.
+This project is a study of the finite, yet the infinite has a substantial, abiding and fundamental role.
 Within these studies the infinite is defined as (1) continuity, that which creates order, (2) symmetry, that which creates relations, and (3) harmony, that which creates dynamics.
 These three postulations about form and function assume a panoply of necessary-and-abiding transformations.
 We choose to avoid all religious and theological language and to leave such extensions to each reader.

-More Research Projects: Even today, support for the Planck base units is far from unanimous.
+More Research Projects.
+Even today, support for the Planck base units is far from unanimous.
 Among our many research projects, a study will focus on those who are not ready to recognize that these Planck units are in any way fundamental units for science.

 Studying and interpreting Max Planck’s 1899 logic to extract each of these base units is also part of our ever-so-slowly emerging secondary school program called Big Board-little universe and the programs of this website, our Quiet Expansion and our Simple, Mathematically-Integrated Chart Of Our Universe.
 Planck’s logic to select each facet of reality, define each quantitatively, and to define their relations, equivalencies, and ratios will be examined.